 3. The test of wrongfulness of the act is in the ability to distinguish between right and wrong not in general but related to that particular act committed.

-Ø Law of Contract provisions as regards drunken person :-
+Law of Contract provisions for drunken person

 A person having a majority age is considered to be capable of entering into a contract usually.
 But to a contrary there are certain exceptions as to this that under certain circumstances a drunk person is incapable of entering into a valid contract.
 Generally the Contractual capacity of a drunken person is regarded same as that of one who is a lunatic.
 Therefore the burden of proving drunkenness rests on the person asserting it.

 Contracts entered into by the drunken person are not binding on him in the following cases :-

 1. When he was too drunk to understand the nature of contract ;

 2. The opposite party took advantage of it knowing of his condition.